csiro-auscalval/PyGamma/README.md

 	$pbs-insar --taskfile <path-to-taskfile> --start-date <start-date> --end-date <end-date> --workdir <path-to-workdir> --outdir <path-to-outdir> --ncpus 48 --memory 192 --queue normal --nodes 2 --jobfs 400 -s <project1> -s <project2> --project <project-name> --env <path-to-envfile>

-#### Packaging of InSAR ARD data
+#### Multi-stack packaging of InSAR ARD using PBS system
 Batch processing of packaging of InSAR ARD to be indexed using Open Data Cube tools eo-datasets.
-The `input-list` containing the full path to stack processed are can be submitted to NCI PBS system to be packaged to be indexed into ODC.
+The `input-list` containing the full path to stack processed can be submitted to NCI PBS system to be packaged to be indexed into a data-cube.

     $pbs-package --help